chaydotgit/Chroma-Bot/README.md

 # Chroma-Bot
-Personal Discord bot to practice Javascript and Node with.
+Personal Discord bot to practice Javascript and NodeJS with.

 ##
 At the moment, handles very basic commands from users as I try to think of more utilities to add to it and has a cooldown timer for each command.